 While stabilizer can be used in most embroidery, with clothing it's best to use removable stabilizer instead of the type that's designed to stay in place (also called "leave-in").
 This keeps the back of the stitching feeling soft and not scratchy on the skin.

-Follow this guide and you'll be stitching tees in no time!Continue to 2 of 6 below.
+Follow this guide and you'll be stitching tees in no time.

 Stabilize Fabric With Baste-On Material